deepset-ai/haystack-tutorials/markdowns/20_REST_API.md

         inputs: [Retriever]
 ```

+Feel free to play with the pipeline setup later on.
+Add or remove some nodes, change the parameters or add new ones.
+Check out [Haystack API Reference](https://docs.haystack.deepset.ai/reference/answer-generator-api) for more options on nodes and parameters.

 ## Start Haystack API

 Now, you can start the REST API server running the pipelines above with gunicorn server.
-When the startup completed, you will see it running on port 8000.
+When the startup is complete, you will see it running on port 8000.

 ```bash